rotemyohanan/time-machine/Spring/springboot.md

     @Bean

-    @PostConstruct // can be used to define a default value q behaviour.
+    @PostConstruct // can be used to define a default value / behaviour.